Xakkusu/bioshock-quiz/README.md

     - [Responsinator - 404 Page](http://www.responsinator.com/?url=xakkusu.github.io%2Fbioshock-quiz%2F404.html)

 ### User Stories Testing
+#### First Time User Goals
+- I want to take a Bioshock quiz to test my knowledge

+    The quiz test the user's knowledge from simple questions up to questions that only die-hard fans can answer.
+- I want to understand the website, its structure and how to take the quiz

+    Through the common structure found in various quiz games most users should be already familiar with the webiste's set up.
+However, through the "How to Play?"
+Content the whole process of the game is easily explained step by step.
+- I want the quiz to be easy to use and navigat

+    All buttons, input field and text is written in large easy to understand fonts as well as simple langugae, as the website does not want the user to be overwhelmed when being tested about their knowledge.
+The user can return via return buttons or via clicking outside of pop-up windows which is explained in the How to Play section.
+- I want to take the quiz whenever, whereever.

+    The user can play the game whenever they like on whichever device they like, as long as they have internet connection.
+- I want to take the test on whichever device

+    The user can play the game whenever they like on whichever device they like, as long as they have internet connection.

+#### Returning User Goals
+- I want to be able to choose between different types of quizes

+    The user can chose between quizes about Bioshock I to III or all of them however many times they want to.
+- I want to be able to improve my knowledge of the Bioshock series

+    If the user wants to learn more outside of the questions they can do so by choosing the "Need more knowledge?"-button on the landing page.
+They will be redirected to the Bioshock-Wiki where pretty much all important information about the games is stored.

+#### Frequent User Goals
+- I want to be able to choose between different types of quizes

+    The user can chose between quizes about Bioshock I to III or all of them however many times they want to.
+- I want to be able to improve my knowledge of the Bioshock series

+    If the user wants to learn more outside of the questions they can do so by choosing the "Need more knowledge?"-button on the landing page.
+They will be redirected to the Bioshock-Wiki where pretty much all important information about the games is stored.
+- I want to be able to see my score of the quiz outside of taking the quiz

+    The user's score can be saved in the scoreboard if they choose to do so, otherwise only the name will be stored.

 ### Fixed Bugs
 ### Known Bugs
 ## TECHNOLOGIES USED
 ### Languages
+- HTML
+- CSS
+- JavaScript

 ### Frameworks, Libraries and Programs used
 - [Balsamiq](https://balsamiq.com/wireframes/)- Used to create wireframes.
 - [GitHub](https://GitHub.com/) - Used for version control and hosting.